pjho/pjho.github.io/_posts/2015-05-26-easy-culling-numbers.md

 layout: post
 title:  "Culling Numbers"
 date: 2015-05-26 10:07:10
-tags: code ruby
+tags: code-exercise ruby
 ---

 ####The Challenge
 >Numbers surround us.
 Almost too much sometimes.
 >It would be good to just cut these numbers down and cull out the repeats.
 >Given some numbers let us do some number "culling".
 >**Input:**
 >You will be given many unsigned integers.
 >**Output:**
 >Find the repeats and remove them.
 Then display the numbers again.

 src [/r/dailyprogrammer/EasyCullingNumbers][src]

 ~~~ ruby